Skip to content

 Background

 Algeria is a North African republic of 45 million people that won independence from France in 1962 after an eight-year war.
-Its economy runs on hydrocarbons: Algeria holds the world's third-largest shale gas reserves and is a significant pipeline supplier to southern Europe via Medgaz and Transmed.
-As an OPEC member it participates in production quota decisions that have gained additional weight since the 2026 Iran conflict disrupted Gulf flows.
-The European energy market topic has tracked Algerian LNG arrivals as a partial substitute for disrupted Gulf supplies.
+Its economy is built on hydrocarbons: the country holds the world's third-largest shale gas reserves and supplies southern Europe via the Medgaz and Transmed pipelines.
+As an OPEC member, Algeria participates in production quota decisions that have gained additional weight since the 2026 Iran conflict disrupted Gulf flows; European energy markets have tracked Algerian LNG arrivals as a partial substitute for disrupted Gulf supplies.

 Source Material